Bijman/srb2srv/README.md

 # Configuration
 **If you want to connect to server in SRB2:**
-1. Enter your path to SRB2 executable file ("lsdlsrb2", "srb2win.exe", "Sonic Robo Blast 2") or just type "flatpak" (linux only) in shell configuration file (for example ".bash_profile" or ".bashrc" in user's home directory): `export SRB2="/path/to/SRB2-executable-file"` or `export SRB2="flatpak"`,
+1. Enter your path to SRB2 executable file ("lsdlsrb2", "srb2win.exe", "Sonic Robo Blast 2") or just type "flatpak" (for installed Flatpaks, Linux only) in shell configuration file (for example ".bash_profile" or ".bashrc" in user's home directory): `export SRB2="/path/to/SRB2-executable-file"` or `export SRB2="flatpak"`,
 - Note for MacOS users: SRB2 executable file should be in "/Applications/Sonic Robo Blast 2.app/Contents/MacOS/Sonic Robo Blast 2", if "Sonic Robo Blast 2.app" or "Sonic Robo Blast 2 Kart.app" is installed in "Applications".

 **If you want start your own server in SRB2:**
-1. Enter your path to SRB2 executable file ("lsdlsrb2", "srb2win.exe", "Sonic Robo Blast 2") or just type "flatpak" (linux only) in shell configuration file (for example ".bash_profile" or ".bashrc" in user's home directory): `export SRB2="/path/to/SRB2-executable-file"` or `export SRB2="flatpak"`,
+1. Enter your path to SRB2 executable file ("lsdlsrb2", "srb2win.exe", "Sonic Robo Blast 2") or just type "flatpak" (for installed Flatpaks, Linux only) in shell configuration file (for example ".bash_profile" or ".bashrc" in user's home directory): `export SRB2="/path/to/SRB2-executable-file"` or `export SRB2="flatpak"`,

 **If you want to connect to server or start your own server in SRB2Kart:**
-1. Enter your path to SRB2Kart executable file ("srb2kart.exe", "lsdl2srb2kart", "Sonic Robo Blast 2 Kart") or just type "flatpak" (linux only) in shell configuration file (for example ".bash_profile" or ".bashrc" in user's home directory): `export SRB2KART="/path/to/SRB2Kart-executable-file"` or `export SRB2="flatpak"`,
+1. Enter your path to SRB2Kart executable file ("srb2kart.exe", "lsdl2srb2kart", "Sonic Robo Blast 2 Kart") or just type "flatpak" (for installed Flatpaks, Linux only) in shell configuration file (for example ".bash_profile" or ".bashrc" in user's home directory): `export SRB2KART="/path/to/SRB2Kart-executable-file"` or `export SRB2="flatpak"`,
 - Note for MacOS users: SRB2Kart executable file should be in "/Applications/Sonic Robo Blast 2 Kart.app/Contents/MacOS/Sonic Robo Blast 2 Kart", if "Sonic Robo Blast 2 Kart.app" is installed in "Applications".

 # Usage (from help text)